 Translation and Interpreting

-For educators and other language proficient professionals interested in enhancing their employment opportunities or seeking a career in translation and interpreting:
+For educators, undergraduate students, and other language proficient individuals interested in enhancing their employment opportunities or seeking a career in translation and interpreting:

 • Are you a language educator who has been asked to interpret in an educational setting?